Sticky Oven-Baked BBQ Pork Ribs Recipe

 Preheat your oven to 160°C (320°F).

 Place the ribs on a baking tray lined with aluminum foil.
-Wrap the ribs tightly in foil, creating a sealed packet.
-This traps steam and keeps the meat moist.

 Bake for 2 to 2½ hours.